CatarinaCarolina/BiG-SCAPE-workshop/README.md

 We assume you have basic understanding of commandline usage.
 If that is not the case, please consider following [this tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) _before_ the dedicated BiG-SCAPE session.

-If you are working in windows with Windows Subsystem for Linux (WSL), we recommend working fully within the WSL partition during the workshop, includig downloading (or transferring) the input dataset as well as PFAM database direclty into your WSL partition.
+If you are working in a Windows computer with Windows Subsystem for Linux (WSL), we recommend working fully within the WSL partition during the workshop, includig downloading (or transferring) the input dataset as well as PFAM database direclty into your WSL partition.
 At the very least you should have an understanding of how to navigate these partitions _before_ the start the of the BiG-SCAPE session.

 ------------